CSC207-UofT/course-project-matrix-1/README.md

 ### Motivation

 Most applications available online for math worksheet generation are confusing to navigate.
-They either contain too little or too much parameters.
+They either contain too little or too many parameters.
 We sought to fill in the gap by creating an application that provides pseudo-random math worksheets with easy-to-use functionality.
 Additionally, users can view their history and even regenerate past worksheets (or recreate similar worksheets)!

 ---